netd-tud/riot-exercises/00-getting-started/README.md

 write code and preview Markdown (such as this document) on the right, and access the console of the Raspberry Pi on the lower right.

-## Working with the IoT Kit at home
+## Working with the RIOT Kit at home

-If you want to work with the IoT Kit at home, the easiest option is to connect the Raspberry Pi via Ethernet to your home router.
+If you want to work with the RIOT Kit at home, the easiest option is to connect the Raspberry Pi via Ethernet to your home router.
 Alternatively, you may add the credentials of your home WiFi to the Raspberry Pi as explained here: https://weworkweplay.com/play/automatically-connect-a-raspberry-pi-to-a-wifi-network/